chartjs/Chart.js/docs/03-Line-Chart.md

 });
 ```

+### Positioning the X Axis

+In a 1D scatter plot, the points are typically centered on the X-Axis.
+In order to enable this, set `scales.xAxes.position: 'centerHorizontal'`.
+The xAxes can have the following positions:
+`'bottom', 'top', 'left', 'right', 'centerHorizontal'`, while the yAxes can only have: `'bottom', 'top', 'left', 'right'`.

 ### Chart Options

 These are the customisation options specific to Line charts.
 These options are merged with the [global chart configuration options](#chart-configuration-global-configuration), and form the options of the chart.